deadex-ng/crowdfunding/README.md

 ### funding fee

-To register for a new crowdfunding campaign, the owner pays a small fee of 0.001 ether, to the platform.
+To register for a new crowdfunding project, the owner pays a small fee of 0.001 ether, to the platform.

 ### milestones

-These are provable goals set by the campaign owner over a specific period of time.
+These are provable goals set by the project owner over a specific period of time.
 They enable the release/withdraw of funds.
-A campaign has a maximum of three milestones.
+A project has a maximum of three milestones.

-When each milestone is reached and accepted by a ratio of two thirds (2/3) of the donors through voting , then a portion of the funds is released to facilitate project progress.
+When each milestone is reached and accepted by a ratio of two thirds (2/3) of the donors through voting , then a portion of the funds is released to project owner to facilitate project progress.

+A second second milestone cannot be set if the specified period for the first milestone is not over.
+The case is the same if the project owner tries to set a third milestone while the second milestone is still in progress.

 ### governance